nilportugues/php-schema.org-mapping/README.md

 # Schema.org Mapping

-A fluid interface to create mappings using Schema.org for JSON-LD Serializer.
+A fluid interface to create mappings using Schema.org for Microdata and JSON-LD.

 ## Usage